Phone Number

 Anterior view of wrist comparing a healthy carpal tunnel with a compressed median nerve in the carpal tunnel;

-Several related sub-topics can provide a more rounded understanding of what to expect from carpal tunnel surgery.
+Several related sub-topics can provide a more rounded understanding of what to expect from carpal tunnel Procedure.
 These include:

-How to Prepare for Carpal Tunnel Surgery as an Office Worker
+How to Prepare for Carpal Tunnel Procedure as an Office Worker

-Preparation is a pivotal step towards ensuring a successful surgery procedure and a smooth recovery.
+Preparation is a pivotal step towards ensuring a successful Procedure procedure and a smooth recovery.
 Some preparatory steps include:

-• Stopping Certain Medications: Some medications can interfere with the surgery or recovery.
-Ensure to discuss this with your surgeon.
+• Stopping Certain Medications: Some medications can interfere with the Procedure or recovery.
+Ensure to discuss this with your Doctor.

-• Arranging Transportation: Plan for someone to drive you to and from the surgery as you won’t be able to drive immediately post-surgery.
+• Arranging Transportation: Plan for someone to drive you to and from the Procedure as you won’t be able to drive immediately post-Procedure.

 • Taking Time Off Work: Discuss with your employer and plan for some time off work to recover adequately.

-What to Expect During the Carpal Tunnel Surgery Procedure
+What to Expect During the Carpal Tunnel Procedure Procedure

 Understanding the procedure will help in alleviating any anxiety.
-The surgery usually entails:
+The Procedure usually entails:

 • Local Anaesthesia: The area will be numbed, but you’ll be awake during the procedure.